 An Anderson post office, named for its postmaster Anderson Johnson, operated near the location of the later Zilpo from 1881 to 1883.
 That location was also known as Licking or Licking Union.
 Licking Union was a station on the Licking Valley Railway, which operated out of nearby Yale.

 The National Forest Service's Zilpo Scenic Byway ends at Zilpo on the western shore of Cave Run Lake.
 It runs through the Pioneer Weapons Wildlife Management Area for about nine miles and is also known as Forest Service Road (FSR) 918.
+Southwest of Zilpo along the road is Tater Knob, the highest point in Bath county.

 About six miles west of Zilpo is the site of the ruins of the Clear Creek Iron Furnace, which operated from 1839 to 1857 and, after rebuilding, from 1872 to 1875.